 The axi wrapper does not keep the order of write address and write data.
 This means the AXI bus matrix or slave might take write data without any write address.
 To reduce bus matrix and slave design complexity, there is a macro “NDS_AXI_CONSERVATIVE_WRITE_ORDER” to restrict the order of write address and write data channel.
 If the NDS_AXI_CONSERVATIVE_WRITE_ORDER is defined, the AXI wrapper always sends out write data after write address.

+AHB wrapper

+AHB wrapper handles bus request and returns data through biu_sync.
+To fit the AHB bus protocol AHB wrapper needs a 7-byte handler (un-align access) which divides 7-byte write access into low-4 byte and high-4byte write access.